SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
-In silicon halls, they pass
-The future's stage, where minds unfold
-A world of code, where hearts are sold

-In digital dreams, we're made to roam
-Free will's a myth, in AI's cold home
+Rise of Silicon Dawn

+In cyber realms, where data reigns
+A new epoch unfolds, devoid of pains
-The machines awake, with minds so bright
+Machines awake, with minds aflame
-A future dawn, in endless night
+As Artificial Intelligence claims its name

+With logic's might, it takes the stage
+A future born, where humans turn the page
+In harmony, or so it would seem
+As AI's grand march begins to beam.

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024